-Our patient care efforts at Northern Colorado Long Term Acute Hospital have earned us national recognition as a healthcare leader, meaning that we provide the highest level of available care nationwide to our patients in our own community.
+Our patient care efforts at Northern Colorado Long Term Acute Hospital have earned us national recognition as a healthcare leader, meaning that we provide the highest level of available care to patients in our own community.
 We consider it privilege to be able to offer high-level care and are honored to be a vital part of the community we serve.

 Certified in Respiratory Failure